GoL.py

 and specifies an output filename

-The program then randomly selects a starting population for the game board
+The program then randomly selects a starting population for the game board,

-And generates a .gif animation of the resulting simulation
+and generates a .gif animation of the resulting simulation

 Reflection